-These local rules are intended to supplement state statutes and CRC 5.500 - 5.906 relating to juvenile dependency matters.
-To the extent that any of these rules conflict with either state statute or CRC, the local rule is of no legal effect.
+These local rules are intended to supplement state statutes and CRC 5.500 - 5.906 relating to juvenile court matters.
+To the extent that any of these rules conflict with either state statute or California Rules of Court, the local rule is of no legal effect.